Where Is The Seminar?

 Please go to our book now page and click on the large YABS symbol.
 Fill in the pop up registration form, and pay by card.
 That's it!

 Once you have paid your course fees, your place is booked.
 You'll receive an email within a day or two of booking, acknowledging your payment.
-We post out confirmation pack with a welcome letter and useful leaflets in June.
+We post out confirmation pack with a welcome letter and useful leaflets in June, or within two weeks of booking if you’ve booked after June.

 If you need to cancel, please let us know as soon as possible.
 Cancellations must be confirmed in writing- an email is fine.